thavlik/vpn-operator/README.md

-# ytdl-operator
+# vpn-operator
-Kubernetes operator for youtube-dl written in pure rust.
+Kubernetes operator for VPN sidecars written in pure rust.